okta-server-asa/asa-chef-example/README.md

 **Step 9:** After tests, you can blow away your kitchen with the command `kitchen destroy`, and then remove the servers from the ASA Admin console.

-## In your Linux machine with Chef Workstation
+## Option 3: In your Linux machine with Chef Workstation

 **Step 1:** Test the chef cookbook `chef-client --local-mode --why-run recipes/default.rb`